2026 Comparison

 • Free and open source

-• Extensions, clipboard, snippets
+• Extensions and snippets

 Spotlight